-These soft and chewy Homemade Rum Caramels are the real deal!
-Everything you would want in a caramel, with a delicious hint of rum flavoring.
+Homemade Rum Caramels are the real deal!
+So smooth and flavorful, these soft and chewy bites are everything you would want in a caramel.
+Enjoy a delicious hint of rum flavoring.
 So good….they’re like magic!

 Well….it’s Friday!
 Which means we made it to the end of the week.
 Normally that doesn’t feel like such a big accomplishment, but on weeks when Jorden is out of town, it most definitely is!
 It’s not that I really mind him being gone (I’m used to holding down the fort by now) it’s just that by the end of each day, I’m tired.
 And by the end of the week, I’m exhausted!
 And with no one to take over any of the kid duties, I end up crabby.
 Mostly with my kids….which is never a good feeling.